Verizon: Expansion of services (2011–present)

 In August 2015, Verizon launched Hum, a service and device offering vehicle diagnostic and monitoring tools for vehicles.
 On August 1, 2016, Verizon announced its acquisition of Fleetmatics, a fleet telematics system company in Dublin, Ireland, for $2.4 billion, to build products that it offers to enterprises for logistics and mobile workforces.
 On September 12, 2016, Verizon announced its acquisition of Sensity, a startup for LED sensors, in an effort to bolster its IoT portfolio.
+A few months later, Verizon acquired mapping startup SocialRadar, whose technology would be integrated with MapQuest.

-In October 2016, Verizon was accused by Communications Workers of America of deliberately refusing to maintain its copper telephone service.
+Verizon was accused by Communications Workers of America of deliberately refusing to maintain its copper telephone service in 2016.
 The organization released internal memos and other documents stating that Verizon workers in Pennsylvania were being instructed to, in areas with network problems, migrate voice-only customers to VoiceLink, a system that delivers telephone service over the Verizon Wireless network, instead of repairing the copper lines.
 VoiceLink has limitations, including incompatibility with services or devices that require the transmission of data over the telephone line, and a dependency on battery backup in case of power failure.
 The memo warned that technicians who do not follow this procedure would be subject to "disciplinary action up to and including dismissal".
 A Verizon spokesperson responded to the allegations, stating that the company's top priority was to restore service to customers as quickly as possible, and that VoiceLink was a means of doing so in the event that larger repairs had to be done to the infrastructure.
 The spokesperson stated that it was "hard to argue with disciplining someone who intentionally leaves a customer without service".

-In November 2016, Verizon acquired mapping startup SocialRadar, whose technology would be integrated with MapQuest.

-On January 26, 2017, the Washington Post reported that Verizon was in talks to merge with Charter Communications.

-In 2017, Verizon partnered with Alley to develop a number of coworking spaces under the name "Alley powered by Verizon".
+Verizon was reported to be in talks with Charter Communications in January 2017 to discuss a possible buyout.
+Charter reportedly rejected the deal around the end of May 2017, citing that the offer was too low for them to accept, and its largest shareholder Liberty Media stated that they were not ready to sell.

+Verizon added to its fiber-optic network and 5G capabilities in February 2017 when it closed its $1.8 billion acquisition of XO Communications' fiber-optic network business.
+Verizon and Corning Inc. announced a deal in April 2017 whereby Verizon would purchase 12.4 million miles of optical fiber per year from Corning from 2018 through 2020.
+Months later, Verizon purchased WideOpenWest's fiber-optic assets in the Chicago market for $225 million.

-On March 13, 2017, Verizon was sued by New York City for violating its cable franchise agreement, which required the provider to pass a fiberoptic network to all households in the city by June 30, 2014.
+Also in 2017, Verizon was sued by New York City for violating its cable franchise agreement, which required the provider to pass a fiberoptic network to all households in the city by June 30, 2014.
 Verizon disputed the claims, citing landlords not granting permission to install the equipment on their properties, and an understanding with the government that the fiber network would follow the same routes as its copper lines, and did not necessarily mean it would have to pass the lines in front of every property.

-On April 27, 2017, Verizon invested $10 million in Renovo Auto, an autonomous vehicle company based in Campbell, California.